Overview

 • Deleting vertex groups, relations & parenting

-his step is only needed if you plan on retargeting and want the best, most compatibility with stock Unreal Engine or Unreal marketplace poses and animations
+his step is only needed if you intend to retarget the bones and want the best, most compatibility with stock Unreal Engine or Unreal marketplace poses and animations

 Meta-Rig